 Former SLHS coach set for jury trial

 Mar.
-27—Although he was just indicted on March 15, a former South Laurel coach has been scheduled for a jury trial this summer.
+28—LONDON — Although he was just indicted on March 15, a former South Laurel coach has been scheduled for a jury trial this summer.

 William Trevor Goodson, 31, of Antioch, Tenn., was set for an arraignment hearing on Monday, Mar.
 25 before Laurel Circuit Judge Greg Lay.
 Immediately after Goodson was indicted on March 15, Commonwealth Attorney Jackie Steele filed a motion for "Speedy Trial" with reference to KRS 421.510.